 Some people avoid neutral palettes in fear they’re dull, lacklustre and boring – but when used correctly they can ooze sophistication and evoke a real sense of calm within your living space.
 Beiges, off-whites, light greys and creams are perfect for expanding a space.
 Plus, these softer hues will help reflect light, which also adds to the spaciousness of a room.

 Want to add your own creative stamp?
 Then you don’t have to restrict yourself to these light colours.
-Why not create a feature wall with vertical-striped wallpaper?
-Or give the room a boost with some vertical-striped curtains?
-These inject some colour into your home while also adding to the illusion of height within the room.
+Why not create a feature wall with some striped wallpaper?
+It’ll inject some colour into your home while also adding to the illusion of height within the room.

 Top tip: To accentuate a room’s brightness, try darkening the entranceway to the room.
 Adding this feature will help create an airy feel.